Do you need urgent help?

 Renting forms and publications: consumer.vic.gov.au/forms

-To make a residential accommodation complaint, use the General complaint form (online) .
+To make a residential accommodation complaint or if you believe there is evidence of non-compliance with Victorian renting laws, use the General complaint form (online)

 Provides information, confidential advice, assistance and advocacy for renters.
 Tenants Victoria does not give advice about disputes between co-tenants.

 Victoria Legal Aid

 Provides free legal information and education and legal services such as advice and representation for people who meet eligibility criteria, based on their financial situation, the nature and seriousness of their problem and their individual circumstances.

 Federation of Community Legal Centres

 Provides contact details for the community centres across Victoria that provide free legal services to the public.
 Community legal centres focus on helping people who face economic and social disadvantage and who are ineligible for legal aid and cannot afford a private lawyer.
 Community legal centres provide:

 - and in some cases ongoing assistance.

 Are you on a low income or experiencing family violence?